larrybotha/building-algorithms-using-typescript/README.md

-*Summary:* Shuffling an array requires implementing a function that has the property that for every item in the original array (of length n), each item has a 1/n probability of being at any position in the shuffled array
+*Summary:* Shuffling an array requires implementing a function that has the property that for every item in the original array (of length n), each item has a 1/n probability of being at any position in the shuffled array.
+Using the Fisher-Yates algorithm, we can achieve a time complexity of `O(n)`.

+We will implement the Fisher-Yates shuffle:

 ```
 a b c d e